Hanimaadhoo: Demography

 Islanders from Hathifushi and Hondaidhoo have been relocated to Hanimaadhoo in the recent years.

 Economy

 The island is planned to be one of the developmental centres of the newly planned Mathi-Uthuru Province.

 Tourism Sector

 The island is slowly developing into a tourist hot spot North Of the Maldives.

 Currently hanimaadhoo have several guest houses, which caters to national and international tourists.

+This change is due to the New Upgraded Hanimaadhoo Airport having flights to India's Cochin (Kochi), Bengaluru, and Trivandrum (Thiruvananthapuram).

 Transport

 The island is the site of Hanimaadhoo Airport, one of the few international airports of the Maldives.